BrahMos supersonic cruise missile test fired

 India

-New Delhi, Sep 30: India on Wednesday successfully test fired the supersonic cruise missile BrahMos having a range of around 400 km, officials said.
+New Delhi, Sep 30: India on Wednesday successfully test-fired the supersonic cruise missile BrahMos having a range of around 400 km, officials said.

 The BrahMos cruise missile travels at a speed of Mach 2.8, nearly three times that of sound.

-The test firing of the missile was carried out by the Defence Research and Development Organisation (DRDO) off the coast of Balasore in Odisha, the officials said.
+The test-firing of the missile was carried out by the Defence Research and Development Organisation (DRDO) off the coast of Balasore in Odisha, the officials said.

 DRDO successfully test fires laser-guided anti-tank guided missile